-How AI will affect the future of project management was the subject taken to task by Tom Ollerton, founder of Automated Creative, at APM’s Project Management Conference London held earlier this year.
+How AI will affect the future of project management was the subject taken to task by Tom Ollerton, founder of Automated Creative, at APM’s Project Management Conference London held in May 2019.

 Ollerton’s business devises online advertising for clients using creative AI technology.
 Automated Creative is a tech platform that sits between a client’s creative and media agency.
 “We're reinventing advertising with human intelligence and machine creativity,” he explains.